-The giant reflective sculpture known as Cloud Gate or The Bean, as well as the Crown Fountain by Jaume Plensa, are the most visited tourist attractions in Millennium Park.
-Plus during the wintertime, you can ice skate here or visit the city’s Christmas tree.
+The giant reflective sculpture known as Cloud Gate or The Bean and the Crown Fountain by Jaume Plensa are the most visited tourist attractions in Millennium Park.
+Plus, during the wintertime, you can ice skate here or visit the city’s Christmas tree.

-The Chicago Jazz Festival is one of the most iconic jazz festivals in the United States and is located right in the heart of Millennium Park.
-It is a free event that takes place every year in late August or early September.
-Jazz has a significant history in Chicago, which is recognized by the festival that celebrates acclaimed artists as well as up-and-comers.
+The Chicago Jazz Festival is one of the most iconic jazz festivals in the United States and is in the heart of Millennium Park.
+It is a free event every year in late August or early September.
+Jazz has a significant history in Chicago, which is recognized by the festival that celebrates acclaimed artists and up-and-comers.

 Like the Statue of Liberty for New Yorkers, Millennium Park is a similar figure for Chicagoans.
-We generally don’t go out of our way to come here unless people are visiting from out of town or an event is going on.
+We generally don’t go out of our way to come here unless people visit from out of town or an event happens.

 2. Take Photos of the Chicago Skyline

-Chicago’s skyline has been featured in countless movies and TV shows which makes it such an iconic view.
+Chicago’s skyline has been featured in countless movies and TV shows, making it iconic.
 The best way to get a good view of the Chicago skyline is from one of the many observation decks in the city, such as the Willis Tower or 360 Chicago.
 Or if you are out by Shedd Aquarium, the view of the city from the walkway near the aquarium is one of the best.

 3. Get Wild at Lincoln Park Zoo